Finasteride: Adverse effects

 Finasteride is contraindicated in pregnancy.
-The Food and Drug Administration advises that donation of blood or plasma be deferred for at least one month after taking the last dose of finasteride.
+The US Food and Drug Administration (FDA) advises that donation of blood or plasma be deferred for at least one month after taking the last dose of finasteride.

 The FDA has added a warning to 5α-reductase inhibitors concerning an increased risk of high-grade prostate cancer, as the treatment of BPH lowers PSA (prostate-specific antigen), which could mask the development of prostate cancer.
 Although overall incidence of male breast cancer in clinical trials for finasteride 5 mg was not increased, there are post-marketing reports of breast cancer in association with its use, though available evidence does not provide clarity as to whether there is a causative relationship between finasteride and these cancers.
 A 2018 meta-analysis found no higher risk of breast cancer with 5α-reductase inhibitors.
 Some men develop gynecomastia (breast development or enlargement) following finasteride usage.
 The risk of gynecomastia with 5α-reductase inhibitors is low at about 1.5%.
 Depressive symptoms and suicidality have been reported.